 Walnuts, Almonds, Brazil nuts, pumpkin seeds, sunflower seeds, and chia seeds are all great additions to your diet.
 Pop a small mixed bag into your handbag to get you through a snack attack.

-Fat is great for keeping you feeling fuller longer so helping with cravings.
+Fat is great for keeping you feeling fuller longer and in doing so helps knock out those cravings.
 The best fats to add to your diet include coconut oil, olive oil, avocado, nuts, seeds, fatty fish such as salmon.

-Lower oestrogen levels are the root cause of some of the more annoying menopause symptoms.
+Lower estrogen levels is the root cause of some of the more annoying menopause symptoms.
 As mentioned earlier phytoestrogens can play a significant role in reducing menopause symptoms and legumes are a potent source.

-They also contain a substance called tryptophan which is instrumental in helping the body produce serotonin which helps boost our mood.
+They also contain a substance called tryptophan which is instrumental in helping the body produce serotonin that helps boost our mood.

 They are also rich in folic acid, magnesium, potassium, B vitamins, and fibre and super high in protein.

-My caveat would be to make sure that the soy you buy is organic.
+My caveat is to make sure that the soy you buy is organic.
 Soy is a controversial ingredient due to thin evidence that it is linked to a higher risk of breast cancer and decreased thyroid function.

 This list wouldn’t be complete without giving a list of the foods you should avoid.
 It’s no good to include all the good stuff with one hand while the other is shoving cake into your mouth closely followed by a large gulp of your third coffee of the day.

 Sugar will also disrupt the hormone insulin.
-Insulin is closely connected to all of the other hormones in your body, including estrogen and any disruption can put these hormones out of balance exacerbating menopause symptoms.
+Insulin is closely connected to all of the other hormones in your body, including estrogen and any disruption can put these hormones out of balance making menopause symptoms infinitely worse.

-The hormone imbalance you can experience in menopause can cause sleep disturbance so let’s not make that any worse.
+The hormone imbalance you experience in menopause can cause sleep disturbance so let’s not make that any worse by giving our bodies caffeine to process.

 Remember too that hot drinks will raise your temperature fanning the flames of those hot flushes.